 The HEA pays your college your tuition fee twice a year, on the basis of student registrations reported by the college on November 1st and February 1st.
 If you are still registered on these dates, the college will be paid for your tuition.

-Withdraw before October 31st: No payment made to college for that year.
+Withdraw before October 31st: No payment made to college for that year by HEA.
 If you come back to college you won’t have to contribute to the tuition cost for a repeat of the year you’ve withdrawn from.
-You will just have to pay the student contribution charge.
+However, you may be liable for a portion (or all) of the Student Contribution Charge, so you may only be able to get a partial refund.

 Withdraw after October 31st, before January 31st: The HEA has paid the first half of your tuition fee, but not the second.
-You will have to pay the first half, in addition to the contribution charge, if you want to do a repeat year of the year you’ve withdrawn from.
+You will have to pay the first half, in addition to (a portion of or all of) the contribution charge, if you want to do a repeat year of the year you’ve withdrawn from.

 Withdraw after January 31st: For a second go at the year you’ve withdrawn from, you’ll be liable for the full tuition cost of a year of your course, in addition to the student contribution charge.